bemoid/bemoid/scss/components/group/group.md

 [[example file=components/group/example/stacked.html]]

-There is also a `.group--stackable` modifier class with which the group's items intrinsically move to stacked state on a specific breakpoint.
+There is also a `.group--stackable` modifier class with which the group's items intrinsically move to the stacked state on a specific breakpoint.

-> The breakpoint behind which elements have to stack can be setup with `$group-stackable` variable.
+> The breakpoint behind which elements have to stack can be set up with `$group-stackable` variable.

 [[example file=components/group/example/stackable.html]]